RakhithJK/dotnet-vscode-csharp-wiki/Attaching-to-remote-processes.md

 ```

 Here are additional notes about what these options are doing (see the SSH instructions for more information):
 * `processId`: Just like for SSH, 'command:pickRemoteProcess' instructs Visual Studio code to bring up UI to select the process to attach to.
 This requires your container to have `ps`.
 If it doesn't, you can install it (on most distros using the 'procps' package), or you change this to a process id if you know what you want to debug.
+Alpine based containers do have ps, but the default version doesn't handle the required arguments, so you will need to install procps, with something like: RUN apk --no-cache add procps.
 * `pipeTransport.pipeArgs`: Docker requires the name of the container to execute in, so make sure to replace `my_container_name` what what you really want.
 * `pipeTransport.debuggerPath`: This is the path to where VSDBG is running on the target container.
 You can either change your container's build instructions to always include a version of vsdbg, or you can shell into the container before you start debugging to download it (example: `docker exec -it my_container_name /bin/sh`).
 See [Installing VSDBG on the server](#installing-vsdbg-on-the-server) for more information.
 * `quoteArgs`: The Docker CLI does NOT expect the command line for vsdbg to be quoted, so set this to `false`.